 Available in five classy liveries – brushed steel, smoked hickory, black, ivory and navy blue – the Bambino Plus has a three-second heat up time, which is frankly phenomenal, and a fuss-free interface containing just two main extraction buttons – one for a one-cup espressos and the other for two.
 Two more buttons allow for customised temperature control and froth consistency and volume.

 For as little as £200/$200, this little machine is an exemplary performer that impresses on all fronts.
+It's the best espresso machine we've tried when it comes to ease of use and quality of coffee produced.

 First up, if you are looking for this outside of the UK and certain parts of Europe, the Sage Dual Boiler is known as the Breville Dual Boiler.
 It's a long story.
 That goes for all other 'Sage' products on this list.